-Fixed costs are good to know because they are straightforward.
-One bill, one price.
-But wouldn't it be helpful to know how much those fixed costs are on an hour-by-hour or day-by-day basis?
-Overhead rate is a form of cost accounting that helps you understand how much it costs to run your restaurant when looking only at fixed costs.
+Fixed costs are important to know because they’re straightforward: one bill, one price.
+But wouldn't it be helpful to see your fixed costs broken down on an hour-by-hour or day-by-day basis?
+Calculating your overhead rate can help: It’s a form of cost accounting that helps you understand how much it costs to run your restaurant when looking only at fixed costs.

-Let's say your fixed costs for the month were $10,000 total and your restaurant is open 80 hours per week in a 31-day month.
-Assuming you are open every day, your overhead rate would be $28.23 per hour and $322.58 per day.
-However, these numbers would go up if you were calculating for a shorter month, like the 28-day February, because you are allocating the same amount of money over fewer working hours.
+Let's say your fixed costs for the month were $10,000 total, and your restaurant is open eighty hours per week in a 31-day month.
+Assuming you’re open every day, your overhead rate would be $28.23 per hour and $322.58 per day.
+However, these numbers would increase if you were calculating for a shorter month, like the 28-day month of February, because you’re allocating the same amount of money over fewer working hours.
 In that case, costs would go up to $31.25 and $357.14 per hour and day, respectively.

 The equation for overhead rate is:

 Total Indirect (Fixed) Costs / Total Amount of Hours Open = Overhead Rate